zephraph/notes/Projects/Pre-publish plugin.md

 Yeah, that's basically it.

-### How to efficiently allow file editing
+### Coordinating multiple file edits efficiently

-The entire reason I'm taking on this project is because I want to use it for me.
-In a vary particular usecase.
+The entire reason I'm taking on this project is because I want to use it to modify content before it's published.
 That said, other folks might find it useful and decide to add their own features to it.

-Maybe one plugin automatically adds labels.
-Maybe another re-formats something, and another adds something extra.
-The challenge here, is that all of these
+Maybe one plugin automatically adds tags.
+Maybe another re-formats something, and another generates some sort of content.
+The challenge here is that multiple plugins could use this one plugin to do many things.

+We're firing off an event to the workspace that all plugins who care will be listening for.
+Instead of doing the work immediately, we'll need to provide a callback for each of the subscribers to express